Common Pleas Court Judges

 All CMCs will be held by Zoom or telephone, unless otherwise requested.
 Plaintiff's counsel is to initiate the telephone conference to defendant's counsel and then to Judge Vodrey’s judicial staff attorney, David J. Peters Jr., at (216) 443-8580, unless otherwise ordered.
 Pursuant to Civ.R.
 26, the parties shall meet and confer no later than 21 days before the CMC.

-Judge Vodrey will attempt to handle all final pretrials.
-Clients or individuals with full settlement authority are required to be present at final pretrials.
+Judge Vodrey will, schedule permitting, handle all final pretrials.
+Clients or individuals with full settlement authority are required to be present at final pretrials or immediately available by telephone.
 Attorneys for all parties shall talk before the final pretrial regarding case status.
 Judge Vodrey utilizes the settlement process outlined in the following link: SETTLEMENT PROCESS

 Extension of deadlines